 - Marx, The Communist Manifesto, The Critique of the Gotha Programme, The Eighteenth Brumaire, and the preface to the Critique of the Political Economy.

-- A historical methodology paper.
 Here, you have a wide range of choices.
 These include papers entitled Approaches to History, Historiography: Tacitus to Weber, and Quantification in History, as well as a number of language options.
-Please follow this link to find some details of reading for each of these papers.
+Please see some details of reading for each of these papers.
 Further information can also be found on the History Faculty’s website.
 However, note that as a student in History and Politics, you are allowed to replace this paper with one of the Optional Subjects in History Prelims.
 There are currently twenty of these, ranging from early medieval history to the twentieth century.
 They are taught in the third term and the choice of papers available each year is only decided at a later stage.
 You may well decide to take one of these and to make your choice once you have arrived in Oxford.
 Further information on these (and other papers) can also be found on the History Faculty’s website.

-The choices you need to make at this stage concern papers 1 and 4, and I need you to inform me of those as soon as possible, and by Friday 19 July at the very latest.
-We look forward to hearing from you, and to seeing you here in October.
+The choices you need to make at this stage concern papers 1 and 4, and I need you to inform me of those as soon as possible, and by Friday 10 July at the very latest.
+We look forward to hearing from you, and to seeing all of you who take up your places here in October.

 Martin Conway, June 2021